FlexMeasures/flexmeasures/documentation/dev/docker-compose.rst

 There, we add the price data, as described in :ref:`tut_toy_schedule_price_data`.
 Create the prices and add them to the FlexMeasures DB in the container's bash session.

 Next, we put a scheduling job in the worker's queue.
-This uses the Redis container ― the toy tutorial isn't doing that (the difference is ``--as-job``).
+This only works because we have the Redis container running ― the toy tutorial doesn't have it.
+The difference is that we're adding ``--as-job``:

 .. code-block:: console